Hands-On Fundraising

 And maybe that’s where this does touch on our profession.
 Because it’s that humanity, the ability to see another and respond with empathy and love, that we’re supposed to cultivate.
 Certainly, we want to encourage it in our donors.
 To be more effective, we try to put ourselves in their shoes.
 We want to connect them with their own empathy toward the people who need their help.
 Smart fundraisers understand emotion is what connects.
 All the facts in the world only take you so far.
 One pure moment of human caring is priceless.

-I enjoy many aspects of my work.
-There’s the fun of creativity.
-There’s the challenge in keeping score and tracking your progress.
-There’s satisfaction in connecting people and causes.
 But I think beyond tactics and technique, what we do touches something essential in us.
 We have a chance to connect with other people in a more meaningful way.
-We’re most effective as fundraisers when we focus on our donors’ needs and the needs of the people our organizations serve.
+We’re most effective as fundraisers when we connect our donors’ needs and the needs of the people our organizations serve.
 We’ll be better people, too.

 I doubt I would have had Antoinette’s courage.
 In a fight or flight situation, I’m likely to run and hide.